heyjva/support/content/src/cloud/other-features/webrtc.md

   labels: cloud
 ---

 WebRTC provides better, more responsive camera streaming in Home Assistant while you are away from home.
-As part of your Home Assistant Cloud subscription, you get access to a relay server that allows you to use this technology more often, which gives you the opportunity to watch your cameras with the lowest latency possible, no matter where you are.

-## What is it?
+## What is WebRTC?

 [WebRTC is a standard](https://webrtc.org/) that makes a peer-to-peer connection for lower-latency audio and video streaming.
 It is widely used across the internet for video calling.
 Home Assistant uses WebRTC to provide more responsive and less delayed camera streaming.
 When you’re away from home, WebRTC will try to find the fastest and most direct path between your Home Assistant instance and the camera you are trying to view.

 ## How is it different for Cloud and non-Cloud users?

-TL;DR: Nabu Casa provides relay servers for Home Assistant Cloud subscribers to ensure a better experience when viewing camera streams.
+TL;DR: As part of your Home Assistant Cloud subscription, you get access to a relay server that allows you to watch your cameras with the lowest latency possible, no matter where you are.

 All Home Assistant users can use WebRTC connections, even if they do not have a Home Assistant Cloud subscription.
 This is facilitated by the [Open Home Foundation](https://www.openhomefoundation.org/), which is hosting the negotiating network infrastructure ([STUN servers](https://en.wikipedia.org/wiki/STUN)).
 However, sometimes a direct connection between the client (like your browser or mobile app) and the camera is not possible.
 In these situations, the camera stream needs to be relayed by an external server.
 Your [Home Assistant Cloud](https://www.home-assistant.io/cloud/) subscription provides this relay server ([TURN server](https://en.wikipedia.org/wiki/Traversal_Using_Relays_around_NAT)), allowing you to connect to your cameras in the best possible way in more situations.